PRODUCTION FROM THE FIELD

 Development

 Skarv produces gas and oil from Lower and Middle Jurassic sandstone in the Tilje, Ile and Garn Formations.
 The Garn Formation has good reservoir quality, while the Tilje Formation has relatively poor quality.
-The reservoirs are divided into several fault segments and lie at a depth of 3,300-3,700 metres.Recovery strategy
+The reservoirs are divided into several fault segments and are at depths of 3300-3700 metres.Recovery strategy

 The field is produced with pressure support by gas injection and gas lift.Transport